Boom. Bike computer review time. In this case, the

 Well this is new.
 For this review, Bryton has actually sent me the Rider 450 rather than me having to buy it.
 Welcome to the blogging big league.

-I imagine they’ll want it back (not that they’ve said), so it’s only a loaner.
-Still, as a qualified historian (I am!), I should alert you to the risk of possible bias.
+As a qualified historian (I am!), I should alert you to the risk of possible bias.

 Take all that I write with the appropriate amount of salt.
 To be honest, you should be doing this anyway.